WarFarel/SmartCity_TrafficLights/README.md

 ---
 If you want to contribute, please follow these steps:

-Fork the repository.
+1.Fork the repository.
-Create a new branch.
+2.Create a new branch.
-Make your changes.
+3.Make your changes.
-Submit a pull request.
+4.Submit a pull request.

 Contact
 For any questions, feel free to reach out to me at warfarelik@gmail.com.